CyberMiles/litylang-web/content/_index.md

 * The upcoming [Lity Rules Engine](https://www.litylang.org/business_rules/) allows formal business rules to be embedded in smart contracts.
 That could drastically increase developer productivity and reduce errors.

-* The Lity language [prevents integer overflow errors](https://www.litylang.org/security/#overflow).
+* The Lity language [prevents integer overflow errors](https://www.litylang.org/security/#overflow-protection).
 It introduces a new number type called `safeuint`.
 It is an unsigned integer (`uint`) but all `safeuint` operations are automatically wrapped in SafetMath functions.
 Furthermore, the CyberMiles Virtual Machine (CVM) detects and stops integer overflows at runtime.
 The use of `safeuint` and CVM eliminates a large class of smart contract errors that resulted in significant fund loss in the past.

-* The Lity language supports [fixed point real numbers](https://www.litylang.org/number/), as opposed to integer-only in Solidity, and provides a real number algorithm library.
+* The Lity language supports [fixed point real numbers](https://www.litylang.org/number/), as opposed to integer-only arithmetics in Solidity.

+* Lity smart contracts [support alternative gas prices](https://www.litylang.org/gas/).
+For example, the system can give gas price discounts to certain types of contracts to promote certain use cases on the blockchain.

 * The Lity compiler provides tooling for security and error checks before the Lity smart contract is deployed.
 The [ERC checker](https://www.litylang.org/security/#erc-checker) in the Lity compiler analyzes the source code and automatically checks if the contract conforms to known ERC standards.
-The compiler also integrates with the [Oyente static analyzer](https://www.litylang.org/security/#oyente) to detect common error patterns from the compiled bytecode.
+The compiler also integrates with the [Oyente static analyzer](https://www.litylang.org/security/#static-analysis) to detect common error patterns from the compiled bytecode.

 Still interested?
 [Get started here!](https://www.litylang.org/getting_started/)